The City Of Munich Now Wants To Abandon Linux And Switch Back to Windows

 --I can only hope this doesn't get approved, but in this world currently nothing is apparently safe or predictable.

-Invest those millions to improve the FOSS in use (Score:1)
+Invest those millions to improve the FOSS in use (Score:2, Insightful)

 If the leader of the Munich Green Party is right and the city will lose "many millions of euros" if the change is implemented, it's too bad they don't use all that money for hiring an army of programmers.
 They could implement the changes they want in the FOSS themselves, and give something back to the community for the billions they will save over the next 100 years.